simonlfc/auzziemod-iw4/README.md

 auzziemod IW4 is a rewrite of 71st Recon's decade old Modern Warfare 2 sniping mod.

-In limbo rn because of HTTP function deprecation lmao

 ## Features
 + Custom controller-friendly menu layout
 + One mod for both FFA & SND